centreon/centreon-documentation/versioned_docs/version-22.10/releases/centreon-commercial-extensions.md

   <summary>Bug fixes</summary>

 - [Editor] Fixed an issue that could lead to an empty page when trying to edit an existing map.
-- [Server] Fixed an issue that could cause map edition to become unavailable.
+- [Editor] Fixed an issue that could prevent some maps from being edited.

 </details>